GoogleCloudPlatform/spanner-migration-tool/README.md

 [![cloudspannerecosystem](https://circleci.com/gh/cloudspannerecosystem/harbourbridge.svg?style=svg)](https://circleci.com/gh/cloudspannerecosystem/harbourbridge)

-HarbourBridge is a stand-alone open source tool for Cloud Spanner evaluation and migration, using data from an existing PostgreSQL, MySQL or DynamoDB database.
+HarbourBridge is a stand-alone open source tool for Cloud Spanner evaluation and migration, using data from an existing PostgreSQL, MySQL, SQL Server, Oracle or DynamoDB database.
 The tool ingests schema and data from either a pg_dump/mysqldump file or directly from the source database, and supports both schema and data migration.
 For schema migration, HarbourBridge automatically builds a Spanner schema from the schema